Requirements

 Writing Workshops

-Over the first two years of the program, MFA+MA students will take five genre-specific writing workshops, each focusing on technique, stances, artistic goals, and literary contexts that are particular to each genre.
-Because we admit between four and six students each year (considering applicants from two genres each year on a rotating basis), some of these workshops may, from time to time, combine genres and focus on elements of writing that are common to genres, including style, structure, and mode of discourse (lyric, narrative, research-based, etc.).
+Over the first two years of the program, MFA+MA students will take six genre-specific writing workshops, each focusing on technique, stances, artistic goals, and literary contexts that are particular to each genre.
+Because we admit between four and six students each year, some of these workshops may, from time to time, combine genres and focus on elements of writing that are common to genres, including style, structure, and mode of discourse (lyric, narrative, research-based, etc.).

 Coursework